DLA and Attendance Allowance

-In order to be assessed under the special rules, it is necessary to notify the Department for Social Development (DSD) that the person is terminally ill.
+In order to be assessed under the special rules, it is necessary to notify the Department for Communities (DfC) that the person is terminally ill.

 It is possible for another person to make the claim on behalf of a terminally ill person without her/his knowledge or authority.

 The residence and presence conditions are that a person must: